Martin Strel

-Martin Strel (born 1 October 1954), is a Slovenian long-distance swimmer, one of the most elite endurance athletes best known for swimming the entire length of various rivers.
+Martin Strel (born 1 October 1954), is a Slovenian long-distance swimmer, an elite endurance athlete, best known for swimming the entire length of various rivers.
 Strel holds successive Guinness World Records for swimming the Danube river, the Mississippi River, the Yangtze River, and the Amazon River.
 His motto is "swimming for peace, friendship and clean waters."

 Swimming history

 Strel was born in the town of Mokronog, in the Slovenian region of Lower Carniola, then part of the Socialist Federal Republic of Yugoslavia.

 Strel's first two river swims were the Krka river (105 kilometres) in his homeland, in 28 hours in 1992, and the boundary Kolpa river (62 km), in 16 hours in 1993.
 In 2000, he swam the Danube River (2860 km) and achieved the world long distance swimming record (3004 km) in 58 days.
 In July 2001, he achieved one more world record — 504.5 km of non-stop swimming in Danube within 84 hours and 10 minutes.
 He lost 40 pounds of weight.

 In 2002, he swam the entire Mississippi River (3885 km) in 68 days.
 In 2003, he swam the Argentine Paraná River (3998 km).
 On 10 June 2004, Martin started swimming down the Yangtze River (4003 km, the longest river in Asia, the third longest in the world) in China.
 He reached Shanghai in 40 days on 30 July 2004, one day before planned.

 Strel swam the Amazon River, commencing on 1 February 2007, finishing 66 days later on 7 April 2007.
 This was a record-breaking distance of 5268 km, longer than the width of the Atlantic Ocean.
 He had escort boats that were prepared to pour blood into the river to distract meat-eating fish such as piranhas.

 In 2007, the Nile had been proposed as his next river, but Strel said, "I am not going to do the Nile.
 It's long but not challenging enough, it is just a small creek.
 The Amazon is much more mighty."

 He plans to swim across Lake Arenal on 29 September 2010 as part of his visit to an environmentalist international film festival in Costa Rica.
 He plans to swim about 6 kilometres from shore and then back to his starting point.

-In June 2011 Strel completed his Colorado River Swim challenge for the documentary Stan Lee's Superhumans More about the swim can be found at: Colorado Swim 2011.
+In June 2011 Strel completed his Colorado River Swim challenge for the documentary Stan Lee's Superhumans.